 Across our London and Bedford offices, we have reduced our paper usage by almost 30% over the past year.
 That’s a saving of 2.7 million sheets – which, laid end-to-end, would stretch from London to Beijing.

 Howden Group is on a journey to become a truly sustainable business.
 To this end, we became a Signatory to the UN Global Compact – the largest network of sustainability-minded organisations worldwide.
 Along with more than 10,000 other businesses globally, we are promising to take responsibility for our impact and to work in a way that supports and benefits society.
 This includes measuring our business against the UN’s Ten Guiding Principles and reporting annually on our progress.
+View our first Communication on Progress as part of our commitment to the 10 principles of the UN Global Compact.

 We are also members of ClimateWise – a network of insurance organisations using industry expertise to respond to the climate crisis.
 The network is facilitated by the University of Cambridge’s Institute for Sustainability Leadership (CISL), which develops leadership and solutions for a sustainable economy.
 As part of our membership, we’ve agreed to annually report the ways we’re responding to and tackling climate change within our day-to-day business.